BerriAI/litellm/docs/my-website/docs/proxy_server.md

 # OpenAI Proxy Server

-A local, fast, and lightweight OpenAI-compatible server to call 100+ LLM APIs.
+A fast, and lightweight OpenAI-compatible server to call 100+ LLM APIs.

 :::info
 We want to learn how we can make the proxy better!
 Meet the [founders](https://calendly.com/d/4mp-gd3-k5k/berriai-1-1-onboarding-litellm-hosted-version) or